-Block Ownership Patterns Prior to the 1960s, most U.S. stock was owned by a large number of individual investors, each of whom owned a diversified portfolio of stocks.
-Because these individuals owned a small amount of any given company's stock, they could do little to influence its operations.
-Also, with such a small investment, it was not cost effective for them to monitor companies closely.
-Indeed, if a stockholder was dissatisfied, he or she would typically just "vote with his or her feet," that is, sell his or her stock.
-This situation began to change as institutional investors such as pension and mutual funds gained control of a larger and larger share of investment capital, and as they then acquired a larger and larger percentage of all outstanding stock.
+as pension funds and mutual funds gained control of larger and larger shares of investment capital-and as they then acquired larger and larger percentages of all outstanding stock.
 Given their large block holdings, it now makes sense for institutional investors to monitor management, and they have the clout to influence the board.
 In some cases, they have actually elected their own representatives to the board.
-For example, when TIAA-CREF, a huge private pension fund, became frustrated with the performance and leadership of Furr's/Bishop, a cafeteria chain, the fund led a fight that ousted the entire board and then elected a new board, which consisted only of outsiders.
+For example, when TIAA-CREF, a huge private pension fund, became frustrated with the performance and leadership of Furr's/Bishop, a cafeteria chain, the fund led a fight that ousted the entire board and then elected a new board consisting only of outsiders.

 In general, activist investors with large blocks in companies have been good for all shareholders.
-They have searched for firms with poor profitability and then replaced management with new teams that are well-versed in value-based management techniques, and thereby have improved profitability.
-Not surprisingly, stock prices usually rise when the news comes out that a well-known activist investor has taken a major position in an underperforming company.
+They have searched for firms with poor profitability and then replaced management with new teams that are well versed in value-based management techniques, thereby improving profitability.
+Not surprisingly, stock prices usually rise on the news that a well-known activist investor has taken a major position in an underperforming company.